Have you ever considered upskilling?

 Who Has Upskilled With Us?

 Rondel, a recent candidate, wanted to get back into the industry after some years out.
 Macwil, an electrician from India, needed to gain qualifications to work in the UK.
-Both students were able to call upon their experience to help them through the NVQ Electrical course, and they’re both now working as electricians as they build their NVQ portfolio.
+Both students could call upon their experience to help them through the NVQ Electrical course, and they’re both working as electricians as they build their NVQ portfolio.

 Matthew previously gained his DEI and 18th Edition, so he could move straight onto the installation and commercial section when he enrolled on our electrical course.